Please be aware that some specialist imagery may take time to load.

 † There were two significant rifles that were adopted between the SMLE No.1 rifle and the No.4 rifle, each being part of the progression from the former rifle to the latter.
 These were the No.1 Mk.
 V, followed by last of the No.1 line - the No.1 Mk.V, which was effectively the prototype and trials rifle for the No.4.
 For those wondering what may have been the rifles between No.1 and No.4, the No.2 rifle was a .22RF training version of the SMLE, and the No.3 was the Enfield designed WW1 Pattern 1914 rifle that was built in the U.S.A. for British Great War use, and was issued again, twenty years later, to the Home Guard when Great Britain was once more at war with Germany, and threatened with invasion by Nazi forces in 1940.

-†† A notable reported wartime incident in the 79, Beak Street works of John Wilkes was during one of Geoffrey De Lisle's visit, initially with his personal .22RF calibre silenced carbine that became the catalyst for his following design for a .45-inch calibre silenced weapon intended for use by the Winston Churchill inspired Commando force.
+†† A notable reported wartime incident in the 79, Beak Street works of John Wilkes was during one of Geoffrey De Lisle's visits, initially with his personal .22RF calibre silenced carbine that became the catalyst for his following design for a .45-inch calibre silenced weapon intended for use by the Winston Churchill inspired Commando force.

 The carbine was fired down the corridor inside the works through the rear door in the direction of the outside privy.
 That this was not noticed by nearby neighbours was testimony to the effectiveness of De Lisle's moderator design.